matrix-org/synapse/docs/auth_chain_difference_algorithm.md

 ![Example](auth_chain_diff.dot.png)

-Note that we don't add links between every event and its auth events, as that is redundant (under both variants), e.g. all events point to the create event, but each chain only needs the one link from it's base to the create event.
+Note that we don't include all links between events and their auth events, as most of those links would be redundant.
+For example, all events point to the create event, but each chain only needs the one link from it's base to the create event.

 ## Using the Index